BCVSocial/homestead56/readme.md

         type: symfony
    ```

-### Need some help with the markdown here please :(
-7. `vagrant provision & vagrant reload`
+8. `vagrant provision & vagrant reload`

-8. Finally, if you try and run `vagrant ssh` you should be able to ssh into the virtual machine, to continue with the symfony setup.
+9. Finally, if you try and run `vagrant ssh` you should be able to ssh into the virtual machine, to continue with the symfony setup.

 ### What's next ?